 My Typical Disclaimer

 So before I leave you all for today, I’m going to add one word of caution.
 If you read along regularly, you’ve heard it before (and you’ll definitely hear it again).
 But while the health benefits are often unparalleled, these are super potent little bottles of oil and should be used intelligently.
 Dilute them accordingly; test first if you’re unsure because they can cause skin reactions in sensitive individuals; keep them away from your eyes; do not ingest (there is some controversy here, but several are definitely toxic); and if pregnant or nursing you’ll want to check with your doctor first.
+Also, always exercise extra caution with small children.
 But if used carefully and mindfully, their benefits are incredible.
 Also, be sure you’re buying 100% pure essential oils because those bottles of fragrance oils are just one more dangerous contributor to that indoor air pollution!

 And that is all I have for you this week.
 Hope that your weekend has been a beautiful one.
 Maybe you can even head outside and soak up some of that fresh air and sunshine that we’re all apparently missing… Much love~ Melinda